0x5c4r3/jekyll-theme-console/_docs/2024-1-1-Ansible.markdown

 ansible victims -a "whoami"
 ```
 &nbsp;
-This will run `whoami` on all members of the Ansible group.
-To run it as root `ansible victims -a "whoami" --become` or specify the user `ansible victims -a "whoami" --become user2`.
+This will run _whoami_ on all members of the Ansible group.
+To run it as root <div style="color:red">ansible victims -a "whoami" --become</div> or specify the user <div style="color:red">ansible victims -a "whoami" --become user2</div>.

 #### Playbooks
 Sets of tasks written in YAML to be scripted so that they can be run in a routine.
-Check this files in _/opt/playbooks_ to see if there's any info leakage.
+Check this files in <div style="color:red">/opt/playbooks</div> to see if there's any info leakage.
 &nbsp;
 I.E.
 ```YAML